NullBrunk/Monitor.php/README.md

 ```

 > [!CAUTION]
-> Type this commands for the RAM page and charts:
+> Type this command for the RAM monitoring page otherwise it will not work:

 ```bash
 # Output ram config to a file